Gupteshwar Pandey

 Gupteshwar Pandey is a retired Indian Police Service officer.
 He served as Director General of Police of Bihar.
 He has taken voluntary retirement on 22 September 2020, five months before completion of his service tenure (28 February 2021).
 He was succeeded by Sanjeev Kumar Singhal.

 Early life and education

-Gupteshwar Pandey was born in 1961 in Geruabandh village of buxar district.
+Gupteshwar Pandey was born in 1961 in Geruabandh village of Buxar district.
 His village was away from basic facilities like electricity, health, education, and roads.
 After completing his intermediate, he studied at Patna University.
-He earlier appeared for the UPSC exam in Sanskrit Language and was allotted Indian Revenue Service - Income Tax after which he reappeared for UPSC and joined the Indian Police Service in 1987 and was allotted Bihar Cadre.
+He earlier appeared for the UPSC exam in Sanskrit language and was allotted Indian Revenue Service - Income Tax after which he reappeared for UPSC and joined the Indian Police Service in 1987 and was allotted his home cadre (Bihar).

 Career at the Indian Police Service

 He served as superintendent of police in several major districts of Bihar.
 While serving as inspector-general of police of the Tirhut Division Muzaffarpur Range, he started many initiatives to curb crime and make police people-friendly.